Ohene-Nyanteh/Ohene-Nyanteh/README.md

 - **School Voting System** – Secure and transparent digital voting platform for Schools
 - **Scribbler** – A Tauri + React desktop app for writers

-📌 Always learning, always building — I aim to create apps that make a difference.
 ---

 <h3 align="left">Connect with me:</h3>